Shape-Preserving Prediction for Stationary Functional Time Series: Introduction

 However, all these methods have some limitations.
-One common characteristic of the first method is that the transformations all involve the ``logarithm'', sometimes necessitating a further re-scaling step.
-However, the major limitation of the ``log'' function is that it will make the image around zero significantly small, which is nearly impossible to be predicted.
-Besides, density functions lie in a nonlinear space, and it is always unnatural to use linear models directly.
-Regarding the second method, since SRSFs of warping functions only form the positive orthant of a sphere, without constraints, it is impossible to find a linear model with homogeneous coefficients for prediction.
-Some researchers may consider to apply functional linear mixed effect model (see Guo (2002)), where each trajectory is considered to be a linear combination of shifted template functions.
-This method, however, cannot guarantee the resulting functions pertaining to the same pattern.
-All of these problems motivate us to find a new methodology to predict the stochastic process composed of warping functions.
+One common characteristic of the first kind of method is that the transformations all involve the ``logarithm'' which sometimes dictates the need of another re-scaling step {(e.g., $\log(f(Q(t)))$ and $\log(f(t)/\{1-F(t)\})$, where $F(t)$ and $Q(t)$ are the cumulative distribution function and quantile function of the density function $f(t)$, see Peterson and M\"uller \cite{r23}).} A major limitation of the logarithm function is that it will either shrink the variation of large values or exaggerate the variation of values close to 0.
+In addition, density functions (and warping functions) lie in a nonlinear space, and it is always unnatural to use linear models directly. {Regarding the second framework, one may consider applying linear models to the tangent space of the manifold composed of the square root of slope functions (SRSF) of warping functions $\gamma(t)$, defined as $\sqrt{\dot{\gamma}(t)}$.
+The SRSFs of warping functions lie on an infinite dimensional sphere, and thus the tangent space has clear and simple representation.
+However, the SRSFs of warping functions form only the positive orthant of the sphere ($-\sqrt{\dot{\gamma}(t)}$ is not included), and the predicted SRSFs by linear models may lie on the negative orthant.} In addition, this approach still seeks to transform nonlinear space to linear space, and thus also change the original variation.
+All of these problems motivate us to develop a new methodology to predict the stochastic process composed of warping functions.